xpack/web-jekyll/pages/xbb/index.md

 custom tools, but expecting to be pristine, without additional tools installed via alternate package managers (like HomeBrew or MacPorts).

-## Types of builds

-From the point of view of the desired result, there are two types of builds:

-- local/native builds, intended for development and running on the local machine
-- distribution builds, intended for xPack binary distributions and running on most modern machines

-The main use cases of XBBs are distribution builds, but they can be used for native builds as well.

 ## XBB v5.0.0

 The latest release, v5.0.0 from early 2023 represents a major milestone